zenite-docs/zenite-docs.github.io/endpoints/query.md

 SELECT * FROM Users;
 ```

-The queries configured in an endpoint are executed as a single database transaction.
+When possible, the queries configured on an endpoint are executed as a single database transaction.

 You can pass parameters to your database query from the HTTP request parameters, for example: